Olive Pink: Central Australia

-Pink lived with the remote people for several years, teaching English and other skills and including a failed attempt at establishing a "secular sanctuary" (or commune) for the Warlpiri people, before moving to Alice Springs to live in 1946.
-Suffering financial difficulties she lived in huts and a tent on the outskirts of the town living off the proceeds of her home grown fruit and flowers and exhibitions of her artwork as well as a job cleaning the local courthouse.
-During this period, she met with the artist Sidney Nolan and his wife, with whom she discussed her experiences with Aboriginal people.
-She refused the old age pension and managed to live on an income of approximately £6.00 a week.
+Back in Alice Springs and suffering financial difficulties she lived in huts and a tent on the outskirts of the town and living off the proceeds of her home grown fruit and flowers and exhibitions of her artwork at the museum she established at her home.
+She also worked at the local courthouse and continued agitating for reform via extensive correspondence.
+During this period she heard reports of poor conditions in the Alice Springs Gaol and, after being refused an official visit, disrupted the court so that she was given a fine or 5 days in prison.
+She was furious when the then Warden Philip Muldoon paid her fine rather than have her in the gaol.
+It was also in this period she met with the artist Sidney Nolan and his wife, with whom she discussed her experiences with Aboriginal people.
+She refused the old age pension and lived on an income of approximately £6.00 a week.

+Also during this period Pink also had a series of arguments with the local police inspector William (Bill) McKinnon and the pair could frequently be seen arguing; Pink viewed McKinnon as 'unclean' and that he should have been convicted for the death of Yokununna while he saw her as a 'regular nuisance' with a 'most dangerous tongue'.
+He also believed her to be a 'menace to the security of Court House business' and banned her from visiting.
+It is possible that McKinnon led, or allowed, the harassment of Pink by government officials which saw her being evicted from her hut on Gregory Terrace.

-In 1955 she applied to the Northern Territory administrator for a reservation of about 20 hectares of land on the eastern bank of the Todd River as a flora reserve.
+In 1955 she applied to the Northern Territory Administrator for a reservation of about 20 hectares of land on the eastern bank of the Todd River as a flora reserve.
 The following year the grant was gazetted as the Australian Arid Regions Flora Reserve, with assistance from the Minister for the Territories, Sir Paul Hasluck.
 Pink was appointed as the honorary curator.

 Hasluck had considerable correspondence with Pink over many years.
 In the Northern Territory Newsletter obituary in 1975 he told the following story:

 At the Arid Zone reserve Miss Pink planted trees and, with the aid of her Aboriginal helper, watered them and tended them.
 Each tree bore the name of some prominent citizen and if that citizen fell out of favour with her she ceased to water it.
 So that if the leaves of 'Mr Archer' were drooping and the leaves of 'Mr Marsh' were bright and green or 'Mr Barclay' was growing vigorously one knew at once what had happened in the handling of her latest request.
 I visited her on several occasions and could never restrain a curious glance at my tree and felt suitably gratified if I saw that 'Mr Hasluck' was being watered regularly.